dexter800/Web-Development-Course/FlexImage_panel/Readme.md

-#Let's Make a Reposive image gallery using CSS and Javascript.
+#Let's Build a Responsive image gallery using CSS and Javascript.